MFAshby/slack-term-c/README.md

 at the bottom of the screen.

+*Keyboard controls in normal mode:*
+- q - quit
-*Keyboard controls in normal mode:* q - quit i - enter 'insert mode'
+- i - enter 'insert mode'
-/ - enter 'search mode'
+- / - enter 'search mode'
-s - select next channel down
+- s - select next channel down
-w - select next channel up
+- w - select next channel up

 *Keyboard controls in insert mode:*

-type to compose your message
+- type to compose your message

-esc   - return to normal mode
+- esc   - return to normal mode
-enter - send a message
+- enter - send a message

 *Keyboard controls in search mode:*
 _search mode is not yet functional_

-type to enter search query
+- type to enter search query

-esc - return to normal mode
+- esc - return to normal mode

-Doesn't support too many features yet.

 ## Architecture